isomerpages/gb-assist/pages/solutionrepo/solution2142.md

 ### Description

 A disinfection system for vehicles / personnel entering farm premises to prevent contamination.
 It helps to ensure good biosecurity, decontamination, disinfection and sanitation.

-### Details of Solution
+### Packages Available

 N.A.